 November 25, 2015

-NTN has released its new report on the Persistence and Toxicity of Perfluorinated Compounds in Australia.
+NTN has released a report on the Persistence and Toxicity of Perfluorinated Compounds in Australia.
 These manufactured fluorinated chemicals are used in a variety of consumer goods from non-stick kitchenware to waterproof clothing and even cosmetics, as well as many industrial application such as firefighting foams.

 Produced commercially since the 1950s, two groups of perfluorinated compounds (PFCs) have raised alarm bells on a global scale.
 Pperfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) have been found to be toxic and very persistent, posing a global contamination problem.
 Australian citizens have both PFOS and PFOA in their blood, urine and breast milk.
 These chemicals are not manufactured in Australia but are found in many imported products and in current stockpiles of old, but still used, fire-fighting foams.